Fully Asynchronous Stochastic Coordinate Descent: A Tight Lower Bound on the Parallelism Achieving Linear Speedup: The Basic Framework

-The first term on the RHS of the above inequality, after taking the expectation, is more or less what is needed in order to demonstrate progress.
-To complete the analysis we need to show that in expectation,
+To obtain $\expect{ F(x^{t+1})} \le \left(1 - \frac{\alpha}{2n}\right)F(x^0)$, it suffices to show that in expectation, \hide{ The first term on the RHS of the above inequality, after taking the expectation, is more or less what is needed in order to demonstrate progress.
+To complete the analysis we need to show that in expectation,}

-for then we can conclude that $\expect{~F(x^{T+1})~} \le (1 - \frac{\alpha}{2n})^T \cdot F(x^{1})$.
+\hide{ for then we can conclude that $\expect{~F(x^{T+1})~} \le (1 - \frac{\alpha}{2n})^T \cdot F(x^{1})$. }

 \hide{ But we want $\expectsub{j}{\expectsub{k}{\hWk(g_{k}^{j,t},x_k^{j,t-1},\G,\Psik)}}$, where $g_{k}^{j,t}$ indicates the value of $g_{k}$ at time $t$ had coordinate $j$ rather than coordinate $k$ been selected, and similarly for $x_k^{j,t-1}$; but we only have $\expectsub{\kt}{ \hWkt(\gkt,\pkttm,\G,\Psikt)}= \expectsub{k}{\hWk(g_{k}^{k,t},x_{k}^{k,t-1},\G,\Psik)}$.
 The two expectations would be the same if the Common Value assumptions held.
 Without these assumptions, our remedy is to devise new shifting lemmas to bound the cost of changing the arguments in $\hWkt$.
 To complete the analysis we need to compensate for the negative final term on the RHS which is due to the gradient difference.
 The compensation comes from the middle term on the RHS --- this is where the amortization begins.
 Precisely, we want to bound a gradient difference of the form $(\gjo - \gjtw)^2$ in terms of the $(\Delta x_{k_t}^t)^2$, which we approach by using the Lipschitz parameters for the gradients as specified in Definition \ref{def:Lipschitz-parameters}.
 Specifically, for $x^1,x^2\in \rr^n$, for any $k$, let $\Dx_k ~:=~ x^1_k - x^2_k$, and for $i=1,2$, let $g_j^i ~:=~ \nabla_j f(x^i)$.
 Then